 What is the Competition?

-The Commercial Awareness Competition is designed to develop and refine each participant’s awareness of political, economic and current affairs, as well as the commercial impact of these developments.
-The overriding objective of the Competition is to help entrants secure training contracts.
+The Commercial Awareness Competition is designed to develop and refine your awareness of political, economic and current affairs.
+The overriding objective of the Competition is to help diverse aspiring solicitors secure training contracts.

-The Competition will run from October 2018 and consists of five rounds.
+The Competition will begin in October 2021 and consists of five rounds.
 The Competition is CV-blind, which means entrants are only assessed according to performance in each round rather than their academic background or previous experience.